Skip to main content

 Guided by the Bees: Yamen Manai and Lara Vergnaud on Translating “The Ardent Swarm”

-Writer Yamen Manai and translator Lara Vergnaud discuss their collaboration on "The Ardent Swarm," a novel set in the aftermath of the Arab Spring in Tunisia.
+A discussion between writer Yamen Manai and translator Lara Vergnaud about their collaboration on "The Ardent Swarm," a novel set in the aftermath of the Arab Spring in Tunisia.

 As far as I can tell, The Ardent Swarm, out today with Amazon Crossing, is one of the first fictionalized accounts of a post-Arab Spring Tunisia to be published in English.
 In the novel, originally written in French, Tunisian author Yamen Manai cleverly uses allegory to depict the complex sociopolitical landscape that developed following the Arab Spring: an influx of Islamist parties that filled the political void, a wave of religious violence, and general anxiety about the future that persists today.
 There is also a profound ecological meditation woven through the book.